-The driver of the passenger bus that caught fire, killing 20 schoolchildren and three teachers in Pathum Thani province, has turned himself into the police in Ang Thong Province.
+The bus driver of the passenger bus that caught fire, killing 20 schoolchildren and three teachers in Pathum Thani province, has turned himself into the police in Ang Thong Province.

 Mr. Saman (the driver) told police under questioning that before he fled the scene, he tried to put out the fire but could not because the fire spread very quickly.
 He tried to rear the emergency door, but the flames spread quickly, so he could not do anything.